neonscribe/lilypond-lead-sheets/README.md

 The LilyPond code that specifies the overall layout, lyrics, chords and melody for each song is found in the `Core` folder.

-Modularity in this LilyPond code is achieved by using named variables as parameters and `\include` files that refer to those parameters.
+Modularity in this LilyPond code base is achieved by using named variables as parameters and `\include` files that refer to those parameters.
 The top level code is in the `Wrappers` folder.
 Each file in `Wrappers` includes a file in `Core` that does most of the work.